 The “Ratings” for the table will be the senior, unsecured long-term debt ratings of the Issuer issued by Standard & Poor’s Corporation and Moody’s Investors Services Inc, and in effect on the related calendar day, and will be based on the higher of the ratings issued by either of these rating agencies (e.g., ratings of A- by Standard & Poor’s and Baa2 by Moody’s would result in use of the “A-/A3” Premium Factor), or if only one of these rating agencies issues such a rating, the rating so issued.

 Business Day Convention

-for Premium Payment Dates: Following
+for Premium Payment Dates: Following.

-Business Days: New York
+Business Days: New York.

-Seller Business Days: New York
+Seller Business Days: New York.

-Exchange: None
+Exchange: None.

-Calculation Agent: Bear Stearns
+Calculation Agent: Party A.

 Procedure for Exercise:

 Commencement Date: The Trade Date.